 This new book is set in her home county of Suffolk and imagines the lives touched by a mental hospital.
 The Victorians labelled these places 'stone mothers' because they thought the design of the building could nurse the sick back to health.

 Marianne is an architect but her obsession with a particular property in Suffolk doesn't spring from its aesthetics.
 There is a secret held here that she is desperate never to reveal.

-Erin will share something of the inspiration for this book as well as her passion for writing generally.
-A mentor and lecturer on creative writing courses, she will also give tips to burgeoning novelists!
+Erin shared something of the inspiration for this book as well as her passion for writing generally.
+A mentor and lecturer on creative writing courses, she also gave tips to burgeoning novelists!

-Tickets are £14 to include a copy of 'Stone Mothers' (RRP£12.99) with one additional ticket available, without the book, for £8.
+Tickets were £14 to include a copy of 'Stone Mothers' (RRP£12.99) with one additional ticket available, without the book, for £8.